Best Full Face Snorkel Masks – Reviews and Buying Advice

 Aqua Lung Smart Snorkel

 It is available in three different sizes.
-This allows pretty much any size and shape of face to find a match that seals tight.
+This allows pretty much any size and shape of the face to find a match that seals tight.
 If you are a fan of different colors, you will unfortunately not be too happy.
 There’s only one color that the mask is available in.

-The skirt and straps are made from hypoallergenic silicone.
+The silicone skirt and straps are made from hypoallergenic silicone.
 It’s very similar to the top-quality materials that Aqua Lung uses in their scuba diving gear.

-Cheap material is not only a potential threat to your health but can also result in a much shorter lifetime of your goggles.
+Cheap material is not only a potential threat to your health but can also result in a much shorter lifetime of your mask.
 Most people like to snorkel in warm water which usually also means you are in sunlight a lot.
 Inferior materials, specifically plastics, will age in sunlight as they are not capable to withstand the UV rays.
-That will fairly quickly make them prone to breaking and leaking and you will then have to replace that mask a lot quicker than having gone for a quality product.
+That will fairly quickly make them prone to breaking and leaking and you will then have to replace that full-face snorkel mask a lot quicker than having gone for a quality product.

 Dangers and Accidents

-In the worst case some of these masks can be dangerous when you snorkel for a long time.
+In the worst-case, some of these masks can be dangerous when you snorkel for a long time.
 If they do not transport your exhaled breath effectively out of the mask, then you run the (low) risk of having too much carbon-dioxide you breathe in.

-All the masks listed above are designed to transport CO2 out of the mask effectively and efficiently.
+All the full-face masks listed above are designed to transport CO2 out of the mask effectively and efficiently.
 You won’t risk breathing in too much of it.
-The danger in using such a cheap mask is that there is CO2 build-up inside the mask and you eventually breathe in too much of it.
+The danger in using a cheap mask is that there is CO2 build-up inside the full-face snorkel mask and you eventually breathe in too much of it.
 This can have serious health implications and in the worst case even lead to death.

 Also, diving straight down will render each of these dry top snorkels useless.
-They won’t close and prevent water from coming in so you potentially end up with a flooded mask after trying to dive straight down.
+They won’t close and prevent water from coming in so you potentially end up with a flooded full-face snorkel mask after trying to dive straight down.

-You should always remember that these masks are made for relaxed snorkeling and not for exhausting free diving or swimming.
+You should always remember that these full-face snorkel masks are made for relaxed snorkeling and not for exhausting free diving or swimming.
 Such physically more straining activities will increase your rate of breathing and potentially can increase the CO2 in your mask!